lukemurraynz/lukemurraynz.github.io/blog/2022-03-16-azure-optimisation-engine.md

 - Extracts data periodically to build a recommendations history
 - Joins and queries data in an analytics-optimised repository _(Log Analytics)_
 - Virtual Machine performance metrics collected with Log Analytics agent
-- Can leverage existing customer setup
+- Can use existing customer setup
 - Requires only a few metrics collected with a frequency >= 60 seconds

 > Besides collecting **all Azure Advisor recommendations**, AOE includes other custom recommendations that you can tailor to your needs: